w-mcilhagga/minipeg/README.md

   - EBNF: `"..."` or `'...'`
   - minipeg: `Match('...')` or `MatchRe('...')` if the string is a regular expression pattern

 Note that in the example, strings are sometimes inside `Match` calls and sometimes not.
-When a builtin type is combined with a Parser object, the Parser operator overrides will convert the builtin to a Parser of (usually) the appropriate type.
+When a builtin type is combined with a Parser object, the Parser operator overrides will convert the builtin type to a Parser of (usually) the appropriate kind.
 However, this won't work with strings.
 Thus `'+'|'-'` will yield an error, but `Match('+')|'-'` creates a parser object `Match('+')` which applies a conversion to the `'-'` string when its `__or__` method is called.

 `minipeg` expressions of course follow python's operator precendence rules.

 ## Running the Parser.
-Once the parser has been defined, it can be run on a string input as follows:
+Once the grammar `g` has been defined, it can be run on a string input as follows:

 ```python
 from minipeg import TextState